Contents

 - Impactless Apology: Patterns persist regardless of contrition.

-Why we deny the signs:- Fear of fracture
+- Fear of fracture

 - Guilt conditioning